widged/gb-elm-language/en/type/05-record.md

 ## What are Records and How Do We Make One

-To create a record, you can write out the desired key-value pairs: { name = "Wuthering Heights", author = "Bronte", readByMe = True }.
-(Note that notation here may be backwards from what you expect.
-Type signatures, in Elm, use a colon.
-Assignment uses an equals sign)

 If we are planning to create more than one record with the same fields on it, we may want to create a type alias that will describe the shape of these records.